seanox/aspect-js/manual/en/introduction.md

 The attribute `validate` requires the combination with the attribute `events`.
-Together they define and control the synchronization between the markup of a composite and the corresponding JavaScript model, where a property with the same name must exist as a target for synchronization.
+Together they define and control the synchronization between the markup of a composite and the corresponding JavaScript object (model), where a property with the same name must exist as a target for synchronization.

 The validation works in two steps and uses the standard HTML5 validation at the beginning.
-If this cannot determine deviations from the expected result or if no HTML5 validation is specified, the validation of the JavaScript model is used if the model provides a corresponding validate method `boolean validate(element, value)` and the element to be validated is embedded in a composite.
+If this cannot determine deviations from the expected result or if no HTML5 validation is specified, the validation of the JavaScript object is used if the model provides a corresponding validate method `boolean validate(element, value)` and the element to be validated is embedded in a composite.